 My friend, PeeWee, is Wally's nephew and was hired by Wally to be one of the two advanced scouts for this extended caravan.
-Wally bought three 1959 Chevy Apache, six cylinder, 4WD trucks without the truck bed and shipped them to the Airstream factory for the camper to be custom made for the three trucks.
-One truck was for the scouts, another for the photographer and the last was for the mechanic who also traveled with the caravan.
+Wally bought two 1959 Chevy Apache, six cylinder, 4WD trucks without the truck bed and shipped them to the Airstream factory for the camper to be custom made to fit on the back.
+One truck was for the two advance scouts and the other was for the mechanic who also traveled with the caravan.

 Here are a few photos of the truck and the reference material I have been given from PeeWee.

 Here's the truck waiting to be loaded onto the ship.

 Being hoisted onto the ship, headed for Capetown.

 Here Peewee is playing music with a battery powered record player for the African native children.

 Peewee is sporting his new on-the-road haircut given by one of the Caravanners along side the Scout Truck.

 I've started with two of the AMT mid-50's pickups because I needed to lengthen the chassis and needed another drive axle for the front to make it 4WD.
 Also have the '58 Chevy cab from Modelhaus which is very well done.
 Thanks for your interest and any comments.

 Edited by gasser59, 20 February 2015 - 01:38 PM.